KenIjiwoye/immune-me/memory-bank/activeContext.md

 ## Current Work Focus

-The Immunization Records Management System is in the initial setup phase.
+The Immunization Records Management System is now focusing on implementing support for the Liberia immunization schedule.
 The project has been scaffolded with:

 1. **Backend**: AdonisJS v6 application with basic configuration
    - Basic project structure established